 A mission statement is a fundamental tool in the business world.

 It serves as a compass, guiding an organization’s decisions and path.
-It is a reflection of the company’s purpose, its reason for existence, and the values it upholds.
+It reflects the company’s purpose, its reason for existence, and the values it upholds.

 This guide will delve into the concept of a mission statement, its importance, and how to create one that resonates with your team and stakeholders.